One Year in the COVID-19 Pandemic: Key Learnings for Paediatric Dietetic Practice

 Lisa is passionate about paediatric dietetics and has a strong drive to make clinical research everyday practice for the profession.
 She has volunteered with charities overseas, supporting good nutritional practice in resource limited settings, published in books, and journals, and presented at academic conferences.
 She has been part of the course team that delivered the unique Masters in Paediatric Dietetics since its inception.
 She volunteers as a member of the Paediatric Specialist group of the British Dietetic Association and currently sits as the policy officer on the committee.
 She currently works clinically within the specialties of Paediatric HIV and Allergy.

 Rosan Meyer, RD, PhD

-Rosan has published numerous articles, book chapters and has recently co-authored the DPG pocket guide on paediatric nutrition.
-Her specialist interest lies in paediatric food allergy, feeding difficulties and growth and she has also taken a keen interest in environmental sustainability of paediatric nutrition advice.
+Rosan has published numerous articles, and book chapters and has recently co-authored the DPG pocket guide on paediatric nutrition.
+Her specialist interest lies in paediatric food allergy, feeding difficulties, and growth and she has also taken a keen interest in the environmental sustainability of paediatric nutrition advice.

 Rebecca Stevenson, MSc, RD